 What do You Wonder?

-What do bugs taste like?
 What’s the highest a human has ever jumped?
 How fast does the world’s fastest train go?
 Those are the sorts of questions that fill my writer’s notebook.
 Curiosity has always driven my book ideas and it’s helped me develop a love for research.
 Yes, sometimes research involves reading through old books and files, but a lot of times it doesn’t.
 My research has required me to taste test cricket cookies, ride an elephant in a circus parade, and hang out backstage with a boy band.
 This interactive program shows students how my books have been shaped by curiosity — and by the research I’ve done to answer these questions.
 Students will leave understanding how my work as a nonfiction author relates to the work they do.
 Primary standard focus: CCSS.ELA-LITERACY.CCRA.W.8

 Design Inspired By Nature

-You see tree branches — architects see a good way to add supports in a building’s roof.
+You see tree branches — architects see a good way to add supports to a building’s roof.
 You see mussels clinging to an old pier — designers see inspiration for a super sticky underwater glue.
 In this fast-moving program, students learn about biomimicry — the practice of taking design inspiration from nature.
 We’ll look at examples of biomimicry in action through my books Transportation Inspired by Nature and Buildings Inspired by Nature (Capstone, 2020).
 Biomimicry can be used to solve human problems.
 Students will work as a group to identify a problem that needs to be solved and brainstorm ways nature already solves a similar problem.
 Best for groups of 40 or fewer.
 Primary standard focus: Next Generation Science Standards

 Bugs for Breakfast